centreon/centreon-documentation/cloud/getting-started/cloud-beyond-basics.md

 ## Discover Business Edition features

-The Centreon platform also provides Business modules allowing you to monitor more complex business IT flows.
-The service mapping, graphical views, and reporting modules help you handle IT issues more efficiently and respect your SLAs.
+The Centreon platform also provides Business modules (such as service mapping, graphical views) allowing you to monitor more complex business IT flows.
+These modules help you handle IT issues more efficiently and respect your SLAs.

 Visit this [page](https://www.centreon.com/centreon-editions/) for more information.